-By Paige Willis on February 10, 2021 in Life Hacks
+By Ryan Ellis on February 10, 2021 in Life Hacks

 When scoping out your area (new to you or not), don’t stop at just schools and restaurants!
 It’s important to develop a relationship with a mechanic near you.
 Because auto shops tend to be something you don’t think about until you need them, it’s important to establish a relationship early.